Infrastructure Layer

 How Teams Use It

 Pull the obligation register for any MAS or BSP regulation.
 Map controls.
 Collect evidence.
-Export audit packages.
+Export the audit trail.
 All structured.
 All machine-ready.

 Map controls, track evidence, monitor gaps across your program